 In the thread-the-needle world of the evenly divided Senate, success or failure may hinge on the actions of two senators and one gatekeeper whose name you may have never heard.

 “This is a once-in-a-generation type of bill” in terms of its dollar size and scope of issues, said Rhone Resch, president and chief revenue officer for Solarlytics, and for 12 years president of the Solar Energy Industries Association.
 The infrastructure bill — really a handful of separate bills — “will suck the air out of Washington for an extended time,” he said.
-Resch made his comments during a June 20 webinar hosted by Roth Capital Advisors.
+Resch made his comments during a June 20 webinar hosted by Roth Capital Partners.

 The bills include a $1.2 trillion version that a bi-partisan group of Senators agreed to in principle in June, along with the Biden Administration.
 Earlier, the House of Representatives passed a $715 billion bill.
 And, depending on what happens over the next several weeks, a so-called “reconciliation bill” could come up for a vote sometime in December.